selwynpolit/d9book/book/contribute.md

 ---
-title: Contributing to Drupal at your fingertips
+title: Contribute to this book
 ---

 # Contributing to Drupal at your fingertips